rya-sge/access-denied/_posts/The Pyramid of Pain in Cybersecurity.md

 - Utility: Hash values are easy to identify and can be quickly flagged by antivirus or intrusion detection systems.

-- **Pain for Adversary**: Very low.
+- Pain for Adversary: Very low.
 Attackers can modify the file or change its contents to produce a new hash with little effort.

 Hashes are the simplest form of detection, and though useful for identifying known malicious files, they are relatively easy for attackers to bypass by making minor modifications to their files.